sindresorhus/ky/readme.md

 The function receives these arguments:
 - `progress` is an object with these properties:
-- - `percent` is a number between 0 and 1 representing the progress percentage.
+  - `percent` is a number between 0 and 1 representing the progress percentage.
-- - `transferredBytes` is the number of bytes transferred so far.
+  - `transferredBytes` is the number of bytes transferred so far.
-- - `totalBytes` is the total number of bytes to be transferred.
+  - `totalBytes` is the total number of bytes to be transferred.
 This is an estimate and may be 0 if the total size cannot be determined.
-- `chunk` is an instance of `Uint8Array` containing the data that was sent.
+- `chunk` is an instance of `Uint8Array` containing the data that was received.
 Note: It's empty for the first call.

 ```js
 import ky from 'ky';